warpdotdev/Warp/README.md

 * [Core-foundation](https://github.com/servo/core-foundation-rs)
 * [Smol](https://github.com/smol-rs/smol)

-Warp is currently closed-source but plans to open source the client app as it becomes more mature and stable.
+Warp is currently closed-source but [plans to open source](https://github.com/warpdotdev/Warp/discussions/400) the client app as it becomes more mature and stable.
+We also plan on [open sourcing the GUI framework.](https://github.com/warpdotdev/Warp/discussions/430)